Lambda Pi Upsilon

-Lambda Pi Upsilon Sorority, Latinas Poderosas Unidas, Inc (ΛΠΥ, LPiU), is a Latina oriented national sorority founded in 1992 at the State University of New York at Geneseo.
+Lambda Pi Upsilon Sorority, Latinas Poderosas Unidas, Inc. (ΛΠΥ, LPiU), is a Latina based national sorority founded in 1992 at the State University of New York at Geneseo.
 Its founders believed that the problems of womanhood, particularly those of Latinas, needed to be addressed and resolved on campus by seeking unity and cultural identity.

+Lambda Pi Upsilon Sorority, Inc. is a Latina-based sorority.

 The sorority is a member of the National Association of Latino Fraternal Organizations (NALFO).

 History

 Lambda Pi Upsilon began with six women at the State University of New York at Geneseo who sought to fight and address increasing social issues involving women in their community, particularly Latina women.
 Located on a predominantly caucasian campus, these six women were driven to find a sense of unity and commonality by approaching the ideas of cultural identity and growth of mind.
 They created Lambda Pi Upsilon Sorority Inc. on November 6, 1992.
 Referred to as the Six Pillars of Strength or the Founding Mothers, these women were: